 EDUCATIONAL PHILOSOPHY

-At Banana River Baptist Academy, individual student growth is critical both academically and spiritually.
+Banana River Baptist Academy believes, individual student growth is critical both academically and spiritually.
 Students come from various backgrounds and academic levels.
 Not every student learns the same way, nor in the same timeframe, and not every student has the same retention rate.
 Therefore, individualized instruction is of paramount importance.
 At Banana River Baptist Academy, we build upon the individual strengths of the student, and bridge the gap in areas of lower performance.
-Academic strengths and weaknesses are all measured in Sunshine State Standards (SSS) and how the student is performing in these standards.
-Assessments (STAR Reading and Math) are monitored on a bi-monthly basis to examine academic growth.
-The outcomes of these bi-monthly assessments enable on-going monitoring of student’s performance of SSS.
+Academic strengths and weaknesses are monitored by (STAR Reading and Math)on a tri-monthly basis to examine academic growth.
 We expect our students to take these assessments seriously so we can effectively gauge the student’s progress.
 Real effort produces real results.

 PROGRESS MONITORING

-Student progress will be monitored through the IAP, mid-term reports, and 9-week report cards.
+Our students progress will be monitored through mid-term reports, Star Test and 9-week report cards.
 Throughout the course of the year, teachers will update student reports and notify parents of progress.
-If the student is not making adequate progress, a child study team with the teacher may be initiated.
+If the student is not making adequate progress,

 EXPECTED FAITH AND EDUCATIONAL OUTCOME